A Ladder of Causal Distances

-Next, we validate the sample efficiency of approximating ${\OD}$, ${\ID}$, and ${\CD}$ (\Secref{approximation}) by observing how quickly the estimates converge to $0$ when comparing a causal model to itself.
+We validate the sample efficiency of approximating ${\OD}$, ${\ID}$, and ${\CD}$ by observing how quickly the estimates converge to $0$ when comparing a randomly sampled causal model to itself.

-In \Figref{fig:sample-efficiency}, we fix $l= 100$ and $m = 10$, sample graphs with $d=6$ nodes and an expected degree of $3$, and vary the number $k$ of samples used to estimate the distributions.
+In \Figref{fig:sample-efficiency}, we fix $l= 100$ and $m = 10$, sample graphs with $d=6$ nodes, and vary the number $k$ of samples used to estimate the distributions.
 The shaded area represents the standard deviation after repeating the experiment $10$ times with different random seeds.
-We observe a quick decrease towards $0$, especially for $\tilde{\OD}$ and $\tilde{\ID}$.
-When going up the ladder toward $\tilde{\CD}$, errors can accumulate due to the finite sample size.
+We observe a quick decrease towards $0$ for each distance.